Charged/MinersLauncher/README.rst

 ---------------
  Version history
 ---------------
+- 1.1
+    New user interface!
+Now with tabs.

+    Added more options (starting tab, how to install game updates, whether to remember username/password/server).

+    Added some tools (resetting settings, clearing all data, opening data directory, submitting logs).

 - 1.03
     Allowed more kinds of mc:// URLs.
 Port number is now optional, and hostnames can be used in place of IPs.